Sahachar/Planets_sahachar/README.md

 # Sahachar's planet exploration
-I visited some exoplanets
-Here are some files
+I visited some exoplanets, here are some files
-adding some text.